 RCSI welcomes the increasing ethnic and national diversity of our community, and is committed to equal treatment of all regardless of race.

-We supports a very wide range of societies celebrating particular ethnicities, nationalities and cultural identities, including:
+We support a very wide range of societies celebrating particular ethnicities, nationalities and cultural identities, including:

 - American Medical Students Association

 - Middle Eastern Student Association (MESA)

 - PIBS - Pakistan,India Bangladesh and Sri Lanka Society

 RCSI has introduced a range of activities to promote cultural competence.

 - A dedicated RCSI 'Understanding Cultural Competence' online course was launched for staff and students in 2016.
 This course promotes shared understanding of cultural competence and its value to all professionals.